ahmedmabdi/Docker-Learning/README.md

   - Educational images of affected areas in Kenya.
   - Graphs and diagrams about rainfall data.
   - Custom **CSS styling** for a professional look.
+  - Created structured projects for maintainability on VS Code:
+      - `app/` for source code.
+      - `static/` for images, CSS, and JS.
+      - `templates/` for HTML pages.

 - **Backend**:
   - Flask Python application serving HTML templates.